mage2click/m2c/README.md

 ### Interactive configuration mode

-To project, open the desired directory with terminal and run
+To initialize project, open the desired directory with terminal and run

 ```bash
 m2c init